2. Introduction and Overview

 2.4.1.
 Device Power Requirements

-The RAD-Epsilon and RAD Epsilon-T require a minimum of 1A at a voltage of 12V.
+The RAD-Epsilon requires a minimum of 1A at a voltage of 12V.
 The functional voltage range is from 6V to 40V but will require more current at lower voltages.
 Using a supply outside of these voltages may make the device malfunction or be permanently damaged.

-Alternately, RAD Epsilon can be powered by the 2.1mm barrel jack on the front panel, and RAD Epsilon-T can be powered by a 3-pin connector, on the rear panel.
+Alternately, RAD Epsilon can be powered by the 2.1mm barrel jack on the front panel.

 2.4.2.
 Computer Interface